How to Naturally Treat Bipolar Disorder

 Traditional Treatment for Bipolar Disorder

-Traditional treatment for bipolar disorder has been found to be quite effective in allowing people to overcome symptoms and live fulfilling lives.
-Since this is a lifelong condition, people usually stay on treatment for long periods of time.
+Traditional treatment for bipolar disorder is quite effective in allowing people to overcome symptoms and live fulfilling lives.
+Since this is a lifelong condition, people usually stay on treatment for long periods.
 Even once off treatment, the risk of relapsing remains prevalent and, therefore, so does the necessity for further treatment.
+Currently, treatment involves two important factors: medication and psychotherapies. ³⁸

 Medications